 In addition, RBC's are Rh typed and identified as "D" positive or negative.

-A "screen" looks for unexpected red cell alloantibodies which may form following pregnancy or prior transfusions.
-If the screen is positive, the antibody is identified and 2 units lacking the corresponding antigen are crossmatched for the patient.
+The "screen" looks for unexpected red cell alloantibodies which may form following pregnancy or prior transfusions.
+If the screen is positive, the antibody is identified.
 The physician is also notified.
 Antibody identification can be complicated and take more than a day to complete.

 Every unit crossmatched is removed from the general inventory and reserved for the patient for 72 hours.
 Units which are crossmatched unnecessarily will deplete Blood Bank inventories and can result in blood shortages, such as those which occurred in California after the earthquake.
 Blood shortages can result in cancellation of elective surgical procedures.